hXR16F/SpamMER/README.md

 If you want to use variables like `%time%` or `%date%` etc., replace `%` with `^!`.
 To see all variables on your computer use `set` and `set /?` in cmd window.

 Example: `Hello, ^!username^!.`

+# Donate
+If you support my work or like my projects, you can donate me some money.
+Thank you 💙\
+BTC: `bc1q9trutvumrfuwrdwj377xd7u2flyp527j6t6qh9`